mleedavis/uav-image-processing-classification/README.md

 # Data aquisitions and processing steps

 * Collect field data
-  + Collect UAV imagery and field data including ground control points (GCPs) and vegetation data within at the species/functional group level of interest: see documents folder for details and basic overview
+  + Collect UAV imagery and field data including ground control points (GCPs) and vegetation data sample data at the species/functional group level of interest: see documents folder for more details and a basic overview of the data aquisition process
 * Process imagery
   + Process photos and GCPs in 3rd party software to obtain orthomosaics, DTM and DSMs
 * Texture Analysis and Canopy Height Model calculation (use process-imagery.R)